Andrew Terrill

 moose bull with beard colorado 2 november 2024

-moose cow close up south chicago creek colorado june 25 2023
+moose cow close up colorado june 25 2023

 The most memorable moose encounter I’ve ever had began with spotting a bull moving toward me through tight willows – NOT an ideal situation!
-For the full story, see this blog post: A Moose Encounter.
+The full story will appear in my next book!

-moose and ducks lake Guanella Pass Colorado 24 July 2023
+moose and ducks lake Colorado 24 July 2023

 Hunkering down among willow stems to escape January’s raking winds.